 Whatever your major, a data science minor provides transferable skills such as understanding data and its different forms, communicating effectively about data, methods, and conclusions and drawing meaning from data.

 If you wish to declare a data science minor you must first complete the application.
-You should do this in discussion with one of our coordinators, Prof. Laurie Heyer (Mathematics and Computer Science) at email@example.com or Prof. Pat Sellers (Political Science) at firstname.lastname@example.org as early as possible, and no later than the fall semester of senior year.
+You should do this in discussion with the minor coordinator, Prof. Laurie Heyer (Mathematics and Computer Science) at firstname.lastname@example.org as early as possible, and no later than the fall semester of senior year.

 Interested in Studying Data Science at Davidson?

 Learn whether studying this program at Davidson is the right fit for you.